-The TMSi MATLAB Interface is a library for MATLAB written by TMSi to interface the TMSi PC Driver to MATLAB.
-This interface allow you to acquire data, write and read. poly5 files via MATLAB and/or export data to EEGLAB (http://sccn.ucsd.edu/eeglab/).
+The SAGA Interface for MATLAB is a library for MATLAB that allows direct interfacing to TMSi amplifiers to acquire data, write and read (.poly5) files via MATLAB and/or export data to EEGLAB (http://sccn.ucsd.edu/eeglab/).

-The code in the TMSi MATLAB Interface is a MATLAB library for sampling TMSi devices.
-The goal of this library is to give an easy programmable interface to TMSi devices.
+The goal of the library is to give an easy programmable interface to SAGA 32+ and SAGA64+.
 It contains basic examples that should be enough to get you started.

-The library provides: • Sampling from USB, Wi-Fi, network and Bluetooth TMSi devices. • (Limited) Real-Time plotting of sampled data. • Directly saving sampled data to .Poly5 file format. • Offline export of .Poly5 data to EEGLAB. • Support for sampling using SynFi and Fusbi.
+The library provides: • Sampling from SAGA 32+ and SAGA 64+. • (Limited) Real-Time plotting of sampled data. • Directly saving sampled data to .Poly5 file format. • Offline export of .Poly5 data to EEGLAB.